4ever2/vscoq/CoqProtocol.md

   </union>
 </value>
 ```
-* Failure: If `stateId` is in an error-state and cannot be jumped to, `errorFreeStateId` is the parent state of ``stateId` that shopuld be edited instead.
+* Failure: If `stateId` is in an error-state and cannot be jumped to, `errorFreeStateId` is the parent state of ``stateId` that should be edited instead.
 ```html
 <value val="fail" loc_s="${startOffsetOfError}" loc_e="${endOffsetOfError}">
   <state_id val="${errorFreeStateId}"/>